jdevfullstack-tutorials/code-testing/README.md

 best for them.

-Integration tests, on the other hand, are test when you are combining several components: will they still work as intended?
+Integration tests, on the other hand, are tests when you are combining several components: will they still work as intended?
 Problems arise when there